Buphenyl HCP Banner

 Kelly, Narrator: A new diagnosis can make you feel alone.
 Outside of just processing the change to your life, understanding everything that goes into your treatment can feel overwhelming.

-Horizon By Your Side is a patient support program designed specifically for someone prescribed a Horizon medication.
+Amgen By Your Side is a patient support program designed specifically for someone prescribed a Amgen medication.
 Our dedicated team is your partner, committed to providing non-medical, personalized support so you can start and continue treatment as your doctor recommends.

-Once you are prescribed a Horizon medication, you will work with your doctor to be enrolled into Horizon By Your Side and get matched with a Patient Access Liaison, or PAL.
+Once you are prescribed a Amgen medication, you will work with your doctor to be enrolled into Amgen By Your Side and get matched with a Patient Access Liaison, or PAL.
 Or in some cases, a clinical nurse educator – a CNE.

 Lindsey (PAL) talking to Khash: … I’m available to help you as you need for anything that might come up.
 I’m basically your advocate, your cheerleader, your friend.
 I’m here to support you through the entire journey.

-Khash: My primary care physician said, "We’re going to have a patient access liaison get in contact with you to discuss it further with you, and tell you all the pluses, minuses and all that stuff."
+Khash: My primary care physician said, "We’re going to have a patient access liaison get in contact with you to discuss it further with you, and tell you all the pluses, minuses and all that stuff.
 Lindsey, really took the time to explain it all to me, including the commitment it’s going to take on my side to get this done.

 Kelly, Narrator: A PAL is your partner to support and champion you while accomplishing your treatment goals.
 Some of the ways your PAL can support you include: